 For one thing, capitalism requires a great pool of unemployment to keep wages as low as possible so profits will be as high as possible for the corporate stockholders and their minions, the executives and the politicians.
 This, then, guarantees the existence of millions of poverty-stricken or nearly poverty-stricken citizens in what is touted to be the richest country on Earth.
 According to the U.S. Census Bureau, a third of our population (more than one hundred million of us) regularly experience such stresses as not having enough to eat, being badly in debt, having to use credit cards, pawn shops, or payday loan companies to make it from day to day, or going bankrupt because of medical bills.
 This pushes many families across the line into alternative ways to cover the necessities of life.
 It also increases the rates of addiction, depression, and anxiety, and exacerbates other forms of mental illness, as well.

-In the meanwhile, those who grew up being taught they are White ("superior to the rest of the human race") and entitled, learn also that it is acceptable -- in a dog-eat-dog world where you are (supposedly) the master of your fate -- to take any action, fake any process, break any law, or gouge or gut or destroy any perceived opponent as a necessary part of life.
+In the meantime, those who grew up being taught they are White ("superior to the rest of the human race") and entitled, learn also that it is acceptable -- in a dog-eat-dog world where you are (supposedly) the master of your fate -- to take any action, fake any process, break any law, or gouge or gut or destroy any perceived opponent as a necessary part of life.
 This may sound dramatic, but the results of this mindset abound all around us.

 Obscene levels of personal wealth are now viewed as an exciting accomplishment to which anyone can aspire.
 The decimation of our national infrastructure, the condition of our schools, the incomprehensible situation wherein we find ourselves the only industrialized nation in the world without universal health care, and the rising percentage of jobs in this country reported by the U.S. Office of Accountability as "contingency positions" (temporary, part-time, low wage jobs with no benefits) -- more than 40% in 2015 -- all speak to a society facing impending collapse.